Shared Journey Your Path to Fertility A Guide to Getting Pregnant

 Lupus Anticoagulant(LAC)Test

 If you are suffering from unexplained infertility or recurrent miscarriages, it might be a good idea to undergo antiphospholipid testing.
-Antiphosholipid antibodies can sometimes interfere with your ability to maintain a pregnancy.
-Lupus anticoagulant (LAC) is a type of antiphospholipid antibody that is often associated with infertilty.
-Tests for lupus anticoagulant antibody are available from your reproductive endocrinologist.
+Antiphospholipid antibodies can sometimes interfere with your ability to maintain a pregnancy.

 What is Lupus Anticoagulant?